fabnicol/ubuntu4mercury/README.md

 ## Invocation

-[do this once and for all]
+[do this once and for all if you downloaded the compressed image from github]
-`tar xJvf ubuntu4mercury.tar.xz > docker load
+`tar xJvf ubuntu4mercury.tar.xz > docker load`

 `# docker run -it ubuntu:mercury`
-`mmc / mmake`: for ROTD versions.
+`ubuntu:mercury # mmc / mmake`: for ROTD versions.
-`mmc-dev / mmake-dev`: for Mercury git source versions.
+`ubuntu:mercury # mmc-dev / mmake-dev`: for Mercury git source versions.